-During the creation of this unique symphonic experience, it has been an honour to bring together four visionary Canadian composers in collaboration with an ensemble of extraordinary Canadian performers and multi-media artists, all under the inspiring leadership of Creative Producer & Director Donna Feore.
+During the creation of this unique symphonic experience, it has been an honour to bring together four exemplary Canadian composers in collaboration with an ensemble of extraordinary Canadian performers and multi-media artists, all under the inspiring leadership of Creative Producer & Director Donna Feore.

-Canadian arts and culture continue to captivate audiences worldwide thanks to compelling stories such as those of these four remarkable women, each of whom found voice through sacrifice and challenge.
+Canadian arts and culture continue to captivate audiences worldwide thanks to compelling stories such as those of these remarkable women, each of whom found voice through sacrifice and challenge.
 They have been an inspiration to me.
 And while some of the subject matter is born from painful memories, it is my belief that Life Reflected will prove a redeeming and hopeful experience for us all.

 Life Reflected explores the lives of four exceptional Canadian women.
 Alice Munro, Roberta Bondar, Amanda Todd and Rita Joe, each in their own unique way, encourage us to see, and to see with fresh eyes.
 My challenge was to find a way of telling their stories in an orchestral setting that embraced their vision.
 Believing that many heads are better than one, I assembled an exceptional group of collaborators who drew their inspiration from these extraordinary women.
 And though each element is capable of standing alone, we built on the impact of the foundational orchestral work of four magical composers led by the incomparable Alexander Shelley, in the hope that we might arrive somewhere new.

 The brilliant visual design team at Normal became the heartbeat of our effort.
 They made it possible to integrate the work of our wonderful collaborators; musicians, photographers, filmmakers, actors, dancers and singers into a seamless whole.